My Mother's Pumpkin Bread Recipe

 But if you live on a homestead and your hens are cooperative, four eggs is easy.

-On the other hand, if you live on a homestead and it's cold outside and your hens aren't spring chickens anymore, you might have to go to the store to buy a carton of eggs so you can make pumpkin bread.
+On the other hand, if you live on a homestead and it's cold outside and your hens aren't laying many eggs anymore, you might have to go to the store to buy a carton of eggs so you can make pumpkin bread.

 But the result is worth a trip to town.